niksarrow/ns/content/talk/nascomm_2021/index.md

   postcode:
   country:

-summary: The session helped developers comprehend the workflow associated with development of Speech to Speech Machine Translation models.
+summary: IRLAB, DAIICT conducted a Winter School on Natural Language Processing.
-abstract: The talk convered Speech To Speech Machine Translation.
-Prof. Pushpak Bhattacharyya and Prof. Preethi Jyothi pioneered the session with a talk on MT and (ASR + TTS) respectively.
-Jyotsana Khatri, Vineet Bhatt and I demonstrated Machine Translation, Text To Speech and Automatic Speech Recognition systems by showcasing a code walkthrough on Google Colab notebooks.
-The three components led to the formation of a complete SSMT pipeline for English to Hindi and English to Marathi language directions.
+abstract: The talk convered Machine Translation.
+Prof. Pushpak Bhattacharyya, Aakash Banerjee and I convered the different paradigms of Machine Translation.
+I talked about Unsupervised Neural Machine Translation describing the three pillars of it in detail and the challenges which are being faced in Indian Languages.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2021-04-06T14:00:00Z"
+date: "2021-01-08T15:00:00Z"
-date_end: "2021-04-06T18:00:00Z"
+date_end: "2021-01-08T18:00:00Z"
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: "2021-04-06T22:00:00Z"
+publishDate: "2021-01-09T00:00:00Z"

 authors: []
 tags: []